softworkz/emby-wiki/Playback-Check-ins.md

 ## Playback Started

-To let the server know playback started, make an HTTP POST call to /Sessions/Playing
+To let the server know playback started, make an HTTP POST call to **/Sessions/Playing**

-The body of the request should be a JSON object with the following properties (when if available)
+The body of the request should be a JSON object with the following properties:

 * QueueableMediaTypes (Array[string] - Audio,Video),
 * CanSeek (boolean),